woman laying on red light therapy bed

 How to Use Red Light Therapy After Surgery at Home

-- Do not apply the device directly to open wounds, staples, or fresh sutures.
-Position it to treat surrounding tissue and work progressively closer as the incision heals.
+• Do not apply the device directly to open wounds, staples, or fresh sutures

 Is Red Light Therapy Safe After Surgery?

 Yes, when used correctly and with surgeon clearance.
 Red light therapy is non-ionising, does not generate harmful heat at appropriate distances, and has no known systemic side effects.
-It is used as a standard adjunct in many Australian plastic surgery and rehabilitation clinics.
+Key safety considerations:

 Frequently Asked Questions